Sexton scores 32 points, Cavs beat Pistons 128-119 in 2 OT

+DETROIT (AP) — The Cleveland Cavaliers took full advantage of Detroit’s inability to close out games.

-DETROIT (AP) — Collin Sexton scored 32 points and three of his teammates had at least 21 points, helping the Cleveland Cavaliers beat the Detroit Pistons 128-119 in two overtimes Saturday night.
+Collin Sexton scored 32 points and three of his teammates had at least 21 points, helping Cleveland beat Detroit 128-119 in two overtimes Saturday night.

-The Cavs took advantage of Detroit wasting opportunities to win in regulation and the first overtime, improving to 2-0 and dropping the Pistons to 0-2.
+“Multiple opportunities where we could’ve given in, multiple opportunities that we could’ve lost the fight,” Pacers coach J.B.
+Bickerstaff said.
+“Every player, to a man, decided that was not going to happen.
+We will not quit and that’s a testament to those guys and building our identity.”

+While the Cavs improved to 2-0, the rebuilding Pistons dropped to 0-2 after also struggling down the stretch in their season-opening loss at Minnesota.

+Darius Garland added 21 points and a career-high 12 assists, setting the tone for a young backcourt with Sexton that combined to score 49 points in the season-opening win over Charlotte.

+“Our two young guards carried us and put us in a position to win,” Bickerstaff said.

-Cleveland center Andre Drummond had 23 points and 16 rebounds, Darius Garland added 21 points and 12 assists, and Cedi Osman had 22 points.
-Kevin Love, who scored 15 points, returned after missing the opener with a calf injury and JaVale McGee had 11 points off the bench for the Cavs.
+Cleveland reserve Cedi Osman had 22 points, Kevin Love scored 15 points after missing the opener with a calf injury and JaVale McGee had 11 points off the bench.

 Jerami Grant had 14 of his 28 points in the third quarter, when the Pistons took control before blowing it, and Blake Griffin finished with 26 points.

 Detroit’s Derrick Rose had 13 points, missing 11 of 15 shots, and had some costly turnovers.

 Cleveland led 59-53 at halftime with three scorers — Sexton, Osman and Garland — already in double figures.
 Griffin had 18 points at halftime, scoring all his points on 3-pointers with just two misses beyond the arc.